NordicESMhub/GEO4962/_episodes/14-running_analyzing.md

 # Visualization with xarray

-Start a new **python3** notebook on your JupyterHub and type the following commands (in this example we assume we have the first month of data from the sea ice experiment).

 <font color="green">On jupyterhub:</font>

-Start a new **pangeo** notebook on your JupyterHub.
+Start a new **pangeo** notebook on your JupyterHub (in this example we assume we have the first month of data from the 4xCO2 experiment).

 ~~~
 import os